alm818/PackageQuery/README.md

 - M4.txt is the result for **Mini-Experiment 4.** *Does replacing the Auxiliary LP with a random sampling of tuples from S to formulate a sub-ILP of size q impact the overall performance of Dual Reducer?*
 - M5.txt is the result for **Mini-Experiment 5.** *How efficient is DLV compared to KD-Tree when producing a large number of groups?*
 - M6.txt is the result for **Mini-Experiment 8.** *Is it worth using Dual Reducer for the last layer of Progressive Shading instead of Gurobi?*
-- M8.txt is the result for *What happens when we use Random Partitioning for Progressive Shading*
+- M8.txt is the result for *What happens when we use Random Partitioning for Progressive Shading?*
 - E1.txt is the result for **Query performance as relation size increases**
 - E2.txt is the result for **False infeasibility as hardness increases**